konyaebostic18-source/cchw1/README.md

       greenX[i] = random(circleSize, width - circleSize);
       greenY[i] = random(circleSize, height - circleSize);

 This code states that if the 1 key is pressed, it will create a for loop thats repeats for each yellow circle.
 This way when 1 is pressed, each yellow circle will reposition.
-The same goes for if 2 is pressed, then the green circles will repositions.
+The same goes for if 2 is pressed, then the green circles will reposition.

 Finally , for an operation that imposes order, i created a noFill circle that snaps to an inviable grid whenever the mouse is moved.
 To this, i first created an int variable titled gridSize and made it 50, meaning that each square on the grid will be 50 pixels wide and tall.
 I then created this code to make the grid itself: